marchdz/marchdz/README.md

 <!-- Text only -->
 I'm currently finishing my Superior Degree in Multi-Platform Application Development and focusing mainly on native Android development with Kotlin.

-I'm looking for a company where I can do my internship and grow as a mobile development professional.

 <!-- Skills -->
 ## Skills:
 <div>